asibic/glassalpha/site/docs/getting-started/installation.md

 # Installation

-Glass Alpha can be installed via pip or from source.
+GlassAlpha can be installed via pip or from source.
 The library requires Python 3.11 or higher.

 ## Requirements